Policies and Guidelines

 • All memberships include both tennis and pickleball

-• Members 18 years of age and older have voting privileges
+• Members 18 years of age and older have voting privileges in accordance with the Club’s Constitution

 • Membership types and fee structure, will be reviewed periodically and adjustments may be made, as determined by the Board of Directors